BCom Money and Finance in India Notes Study Material

 Meaning

-But the word system in the term ‘financial system’ represents a set of closely held financial institution, financial services and financial instruments or claims.
-The arrangement of financial institutions, markets and the instruments is called the financial system of a country.
-Hence, the financial system of a country can be defined as a set of organisations, instruments, markets, services, methods of operations and procedures that are closely interrelated with each other.
+But the word system in the term ‘financial system’ represents a set of closely held financial institutions, financial services, and financial instruments or claims.
+The arrangement of financial institutions, markets, and instruments is called the financial system of a country.
+Hence, the financial system of a country can be defined as a set of organizations, instruments, markets, services, methods of operations, and procedures that are closely interrelated with each other.
+(BCom Money and Finance in India Notes Study Material)

 The financial system can also be explained as a methodical arrangement in the economy that helps to pool the resources from the surplus sectors and redistributes them to the deficit sectors.
-Some analysts say that the financial system is a group of various units that are continuously engaged in gathering the monetary resources in the economy to allocate them to the needful areas.
+Some analysts say that a financial system is a group of various units that are continuously engaged in gathering the monetary resources in the economy to allocate them to the needful areas.
 Each and every entity in the system will address some specific issues and functions meeting the prescribed regulations.

 A well-developed financial system indicates a strong economy.
-If the financial system is efficient the mobilisation of savings and the allocation of collected resources will also be efficient.
+If the financial system is efficient the mobilization of savings and the allocation of collected resources will also be efficient.
+(BCom Money and Finance in India Notes Study Material)

-Money, finance and the credit function are three main components of the financial system of any country.
+Money, finance, and the credit function are three main components of the financial system of any country.
 Money is a medium of exchange in the financial system.
-Finance is the aggregate resources of the economy, which are of monetary nature and include equity and debt funds of an individual company, state or government.
-Credit represents the sum of money, which was taken from other economic units as a debt and is usually returned with interest.
-Finally, we can say that, the financial system can be described as a collection of markets, institutions, laws, regulations and techniques through which bonds, stocks and other securities are traded, interest rates determined and the financial services produced and delivered.(BCom Money and Finance in India Notes Study Material)
+Finance is the aggregate resources of the economy, which are of monetary nature and include equity and debt funds of an individual company, state, or government.
+Credit represents the sum of money, which was taken from other economic units as debt and is usually returned with interest.
+(BCom Money and Finance in India Notes Study Material)

 Prerequisites of an Efficient Financial System